Credit cards can be broadly divided into two types: general spending and specialised spending.

-- General spending cards earn a flat rate of 1.2-1.6 mpd on all transactions, regardless of MCC (with the obvious exception of general exclusions like education and insurance)
+General spending cards โ like the Citi PremierMiles Card or DBS Altitude Visa โ earn a flat rate of 1.2-1.6 mpd on all transactions, regardless of category.

-- Specialised spending cards earn 4-6 mpd on certain transactions up to a cap, but 0.4 mpd on everything else (or beyond the cap).
+Specialised spending cards โ like the Citi Rewards Card or HSBC Revolution Card โ earn up to 4 mpd on certain transactions, but 0.4 mpd on everything else (or beyond the bonus cap, if any).

-That’s because specialised spending cards are high risk, high reward.
-Suppose you’re in a hotel restaurant and don’t know if it codes as a hotel, or a restaurant.
-You could pick a specialised spending card and earn 4 mpd if you guess right, but guess wrong and you’ll only get 0.4 mpd.
-Some people would prefer to take a guaranteed 1.2-1.6 mpd offered by a general spending card instead.
+After all, specialised spending cards are high risk, high reward.
+Suppose youโre in a hotel restaurant and donโt know whether it codes as a hotel, or a restaurant.
+You could pick a specialised spending card and earn 4 mpd if you guess right, but if you guess wrong, youโll only get 0.4 mpd.
+Some people would prefer to take the guaranteed 1.2-1.6 mpd offered by a general spending card instead.

-But MCC uncertainty has become a thing of the past, thanks to HeyMax , DBS digibot and the Instarem app.
+But MCC uncertainty has become a thing of the past, thanks to HeyMax, DBS digibot and the Instarem app, all of which allow you to discover the MCC before spending.

 Method | Ease of Use | Reliability |